ruanbekker/ruanbekker.github.io/source/_posts/2019-11-16-how-to-setup-a-aws-eks-kubernetes-cluster.markdown

 <a href="https://twitter.com/ruanbekker?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @ruanbekker</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-This will be a tutorial split up in two posts, where I will show you how to provision a EKS Cluster (Elastic Kubernetes Service) on AWS and in the next post, how to deploy a web application to your cluster.
+This will be a tutorial split up in two posts, where I will show you how to provision a EKS Cluster (Elastic Kubernetes Service) on AWS and in the [next post](https://blog.ruanbekker.com/blog/2019/11/17/how-to-deploy-a-webapp-on-a-aws-eks-kubernetes-cluster/), how to deploy a web application to your cluster ([Part2 - Deploy a Web App to EKS](https://blog.ruanbekker.com/blog/2019/11/17/how-to-deploy-a-webapp-on-a-aws-eks-kubernetes-cluster/).)

 ## And then came EKS